Spain hopes for Brexit deal on Gibraltar before October - foreign minister

 AIRPORT, TAX DATA

-Talks are centring around possible joint ownership of Gibraltar airport and a more comprehensive sharing of fiscal data between Britain and Spain for Gibraltar residents to prevent tax avoidance, Dastis said.
+Talks are centring around possible joint use of Gibraltar airport and a more comprehensive sharing of fiscal data between Britain and Spain for Gibraltar residents to prevent tax avoidance, Dastis said.

 The airport is built on a disputed isthmus of land that connects Gibraltar to Spain and that Madrid does not recognise as British territory.
 It handles around half a million passengers per year with regular flights to British cities.

-Spain has sought joint ownership for the airport on two previous occasions.
+Spain has sought joint use for the airport on two previous occasions.

 "It seems to us a good idea to make a third attempt.
 You could apply the saying 'third time lucky'," he said.